Convergence of nonhomogeneous Hawkes processes and Feller random measures

 The second class of results features the "nearly unstable" scaling regime, introduced in \cite{JaiRos15}, which is also utilized in the present work.
-In this regime, both time and space are scaled in a non-Brownian manner, while the total mass of the kernel is sent to $1$ - the stability threshold constant.
+In this regime, both time and space are scaled in a non-Brownian manner, while the total mass of the kernel is sent to $1$, the stability threshold constant.
 Assuming that the kernel has a finite first moment, these authors establish a functional scaling limit theorem for the integrated intensity process with the Feller (CIR) diffusion, a non-Gaussian process, as the limit.
 In the follow-up paper \cite{JaiRos16}, the requirement for a finite first moment is relaxed to the finiteness of some moment above $1/2$, and the limiting Feller diffusion is replaced by a fractional Feller (CIR) process, which is neither Markovian nor a semimartingale.
-The mode of convergence obtained in \cite{JaiRos16} was considerably strengthened in \cite{HorXuZha23} under the same assumptions on the kernel.
+The mode of convergence obtained in \cite{JaiRos16} was strengthened in \cite{HorXuZha23} under the same assumptions on the kernel.
 These authors show that the intensity processes themselves converge in the Skorokhod topology, and not only their integrals, as in \cite{JaiRos16}.

-\subsection{Our contributions.}
+\subsection{Our contributions}

 The goal of this paper is to add to the existing literature by extending the aforementioned results in several directions.
-Firstly, we consider nonhomogeneous Hawkes processes, i.e., the generalizations of Hawkes processes where the kernel is allowed to vary from generation to generation (see \cite{FieLeiMol15} for a related model).
+Firstly, we consider nonhomogeneous Hawkes processes, i.e., generalizations of Hawkes processes where the kernel is allowed to vary from generation to generation (see \cite{FieLeiMol15} or \cite{MehZhu25} for a related model).
 This not only provides additional modeling flexibility, but also unlocks a wider range of possible limiting objects.
 Additionally, we allow the kernels themselves to serve as scaling parameters in that they may depend on the scaling parameter $n$.
-Compared to the existing results, these two extensions can be though of as a transition from scaled sums of iid sequences to sums of (triangular) arrays of independent random variables in classical probability theory.
-Continuing this analogy, the class of our limiting objects now includes not only the analogues of stable distributions (fractional Feller (CIR) processes), but also the analogues of infinitely-divisible distributions (termed Feller random measures in this paper).
+Compared to the existing results, these two extensions can be interpreted as a transition from scaled sums of i.i.d.~sequences to sums of (triangular) arrays of independent random variables in classical probability theory.
+Continuing this analogy, the class of our limiting objects now includes not only the analogues of stable distributions (fractional Feller (CIR) processes), but also the analogues of infinitely divisible distributions (termed Feller random measures in this paper).